-Effectively, both $A_{\mu}$ transform the same, but in the first case, there is no constraint while in the latter there are $80$ of them.
-Not that there exists no equivalent of $\mathcal{F}^{2}_{\mu \nu}$ in standard physics.
 Concerning the matter part, an idea coming from Clifford monogetic functions becomes essential to preserve unitarity.
 Taking the flat spacetime Dirac operator $D$, one can write the equations where in the second equation $D$ acts from the right.
 The class of solutions is therefore highly constrained but (for example) one can choose $X$ selfadjoint and satisfying $DX = 0$ or $X = DY$, $X = DZD$ where $Y$ in the first case is a scalar and $Z$ can be anything satisfying $\Box Y = \Box Z = 0$.
 The second construction can be generalized to the case where $DX = XD' = 0$ where $D'$ is a different Dirac operator.
-A whole solution class is given by $X = DZD'$ where $\Box Z = 0$ and -as a matter of fact- plenty of other solutions do exist\footnote{The author thanks D. Constales for a brief but effective discussion on this topic.}.
-Strictly speaking a constraint analysis should be performed but we shall be concerned with that later on\footnote{Of course, everything becomes more complicted when the gamma matrices themselves become space-time dependent, but I feel a generalization of the above simple remarks should be possible.}. \\* \\* Keeping this in mind, one can write down the following equations of motion
+A whole solution class is given by $X = DZD'$ where $\Box Z = 0$ and, as a matter of fact, plenty of other solutions do exist\footnote{The author thanks D. Constales for a brief but effective discussion on this topic.}.
+Strictly speaking a constraint analysis should be performed but we shall be concerned with that later on\footnote{Of course, everything becomes more complicated when the gamma matrices themselves become space-time dependent, but I feel a generalization of the above simple remarks should be possible.}. \\* \\* Keeping this in mind, one can write down the following equations of motion